alexwlchan/alexwlchan.net/src/_drafts/command-icon.md

   style="width: 400px;"
 %}

-The angle I've marked $\varphi$ is one of the interior angles of the regular polygon created by the line segments, and we can work out the interior angle of a regular polygon:
+The angle I've marked $\varphi$ is one of the interior angles of the regular polygon created by the line segments, and we can work out the interior angle of such a polygon:

 $$
 \varphi